OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-tools-ie.md

 ## Debug a task pane add-in using the F12 tools

 Windows 10 and 11 include a web development tool called "F12" because it was originally launched by pressing F12 in Internet Explorer.
-It's now an independent application that you can use to debug your add-in when it's running in the Internet Explorer webview control, Trident.
-The application isn't available in earlier versions of Windows.
+F12 is now an independent application used to debug your add-in when it is running in the Internet Explorer webview control, Trident.
+The application is not available in earlier versions of Windows.

 > [!NOTE]
 > If your add-in has an [add-in command](../design/add-in-commands.md) that executes a function, the function runs in a hidden browser process that the F12 tools cannot detect or attach to, so the technique described in this article cannot be used to debug code in the function.